-Attribute Description Split Horizon Check the box to enable split horizon with bridge domain.
-Usage notes: • The Use Split Horizon attribute is disabled by default. • The Use Split Horizon attribute can be used only when the Configure With Bridge Domain check box is checked (enabled). • When Split Horizon is enabled, the bridge domain command in the CLI will be generated with split horizon.
-When it is disabled, the bridge domain command will be generated without split horizon.
-Static Pseudowire Choose a type.
+Attribute Description Static Pseudowire Choose a type.
 The choices are: (Autopick MPLS Labels) • All Dynamic-Labels will be allocated dynamically during provisioning.
 No static labels will be added into the configlet. • All Static-Labels will be allocated statically during provisioning.
 Every segment in a multi-segment pseudowire will have static labels assigned to it on per-segment basis. • Defaults -Prime Provisioning will automatically determine whether or not to apply static labels based on the core type of the segment.
 It will do this on a per segment basis.
 A multi-segment pseudowire over LDP defaults to dynamic pseudowire.
 Multi-segment pseudowire over MPLS-TP defaults to static pseudowire.
 This attribute only supported for MPLS Core Connectivity Types of PSEUDOWIRE or VPLS.
-Configure Pseudowire Segment(s) The Check the box to enable ability to configure pseudowire classes on a per segment basis in the service request based on this policy.
+Configure Pseudowire Segment(s) Check the box to enable ability to configure pseudowire classes on a per segment basis in the service request based on this policy.
 Usage notes: • The Configure Pseudowire Segment(s) attribute is only applicable for MPLS core connectivity types of PSEUDOWIRE and VPLS.
 With a VPLS core type, the attribute shows up in the Service Options window of the Policy Editor.
 With a PSEUDOWIRE core type, the attribute shows up in the Interface Attributes window in the block of other pseudowire-related attributes. • The Configure Pseudowire Segment(s) attribute is used in conjunction with the Static Pseudowire (Autopick MPLS Labels) attribute to configure the individual segments within a multi-segment pseudowire to be either dynamic or static.
 This allows you to override the default behavior of Prime Provisioning. • A segment can be a TP tunnel, a TE tunnel, or an LDP (dynamic) core. • The configuration is done subsequently in the service request based on the policy.
 When setting up the links in the service request, you can independently assign Pseudowire classes to ends of the segments of multi-segment pseudowires.
-For information on attaching pseudowire classes to links see Configuring Multi-segment Pseudowires, page 3-27. • The Configure Pseudowire Segment(s) attribute is not currently supported in EVC ATM-Ethernet Interworking policies and service requests.
+For information on attaching pseudowire classes to links see Configuring Multi-segment Pseudowires, page 3-26. • The Configure Pseudowire Segment(s) attribute is not currently supported in EVC ATM-Ethernet Interworking policies and service requests.